-Divorce Basics Attorney in Dallas, Texas
+Divorce Process Attorney in Dallas, Texas

 What jurisdictional considerations do I need to keep in mind if I am getting a divorce and live in Texas, while my spouse lives in another state?